Comparing Two Proxy Methods for Causal Identification: Causal Target Identification With Proxies via Array Decomposition

-The original proof of Theorem~\ref{thm:kruskal} is nonconstructive, and can be viewed in terms of uniquely determined eigenspaces \citep{rhodes20101818}.
+The original proof of Theorem~\ref{thm:kruskal} is nonconstructive \citep{kruskal1977three}, and can be recast in terms of uniquely determined eigenspaces \citep{rhodes20101818}.
 In the special setting considered by \citet{ kuroki14measurement}, the authors showed latent components can be obtained directly via eigendecomposition tasks.
-Indeed, when \(k_A = k_B = R = |\mathcal{U}|\) and \(k_C \ge 2\), latent components can be constructed from applying the argument from \citet{kuroki14measurement} to submatrices of \(\boldsymbol{\mathcal{T}}_j\), as also noted by \citet{allman2015parameter}.
 Modern methods for recovering latent factors under the general assumptions of Theorem~\ref{thm:kruskal} often rely on iterative procedures such as alternating least squares or gradient-based optimization \citep{ALS,gradient_descent}.